SixArm/assertables-rust-crate/README.md

 assert_eq!(value1, value2)
 ```

-The assertables crate provides many more assert macros for values,
+The assertables Rust crate provides many more assert macros for values,
 strings, vectors, readers, commands, and more, such as:

 ```rust